-Does the medical documentation sufficiently and reasonably support the proposed disability determination?

-- Are there sufficient medical reports from or attributable to acceptable medical sources?
-(DCM 4.2) - Have all medical-related reports which reasonably support a disability determination from or attributable to unacceptable medical sources been given due consideration? - Has all non-medical information been given due consideration and does it reasonably support the disability determination being proposed?
+- Does the medical documentation sufficiently and reasonably support the proposed disability determination? - Were there conflicting medical findings?
+If so, did the summary of medical findings identify the conflicts, discuss steps taken to resolve discrepancy and state the final decision on the conflicting medical evidence. - Are there sufficient medical reports from or attributable to acceptable medical sources?
+(DCM 4.2) - Have all medical-related reports which reasonably support a disability determination from or attributable to unacceptable medical sources been given due consideration? - Were all medical-related reports received at the time of adjudication and referenced in the final determination as part of the official file imaged to WorkDesk?
+This includes imaging documentation, which reasonably support a disability determination including reports from unacceptable medical sources i. - Has all non-medical information been given due consideration and does it reasonably support the disability determination being proposed? - Was all non-medical information received at the time of adjudication and referenced in the final determination as part of the official file imaged to WorkDesk?
+All sources of information must be given due consideration including what reasonably supports the disability determination being proposed (see 20CFR 220.46)?